 Americans Conflicted Over GOP Plans To Dump Obamacare

-Last year, when presidential candidate Donald Trump hammered the Affordable Care Act as "a fraud," "a total disaster," and "very bad health insurance," many Americans seemed to agree with him.
+Last year, when presidential candidate Donald Trump hammered the Affordable Care Act as "a fraud," "a total disaster" and "very bad health insurance," many Americans seemed to agree with him.

 Now that President Trump and fellow Republicans are attempting to keep their promise to get rid of the law, voters increasingly seem to be having second thoughts.

-Note: A previous version byline incorrectly credited this story to Jay Horan.
-The story was written by Jay Hancock.